Donate Sponsor

 Craig Glenday, Editor in Chief at Guinness World Records™ said: "We were so excited to hear about the lovely Flossie and celebrate her long life.
 It’s not every day you come across a cat who has been around since the mid-nineties.
 This is the human equivalent of over 120 years old, which would put her on par with Jeanne Calment, the French supercentenarian who lived to 122 years 164 days and holds the record for the oldest person ever.”

-The world record for the oldest cat ever is held by Crème Puff, a cat from Texas in the USA who lived to be 38 years and three days old, the longest lifespan of any known domestic cat!
+The world record for the oldest cat ever is held by Crème Puff, a cat from Texas in the USA.
+She lived to be 38 years and three days old, the longest lifespan of any known domestic cat!

 What type of cat has the longest lifespan?